 After brainstorming risks associated with the larger risk landscape, determine the criteria by which you’ll be evaluating these risks.
 As mentioned earlier, risk assessment matrices typically use two intersecting criteria:

-- Likelihood: the level of probability that the risk will occur.
+- Likelihood: the level of probability the risk will occur or be realized.

-- Impact: the level of severity that the risk will have if the risk is realized.
+- Impact: the level of severity the risk will have if the risk is realized.

-It’s critical that you achieve consensus on the risk criteria, as this will impact not only the way you calculate your risk matrix, but also the discussions you’ll have on how to mitigate your risks.
+It’s critical to achieve consensus on the risk criteria, as this will affect not only the way you calculate your risk matrix but also the discussions you’ll have on how to mitigate your risks.
 Accurate measurement is the key to successful risk management!